 Gonorrhoea is one of the fastest spreading sexually transmitted infections (STIs) in the UK.
 Both men and women who are sexually active can get gonorrhoea, but it's most common in men aged 20 to 24 and women aged 16 to 19.
 If left untreated, gonorrhoea may lead to infertility and can even be life-threatening if it spreads to the blood and joints.
 These unwanted effects on your health could be avoided by taking the right precautions and using effective treatment.
 For more information on this STI, you can continue below.

-Gonorrhoea was typically cured with a course of antibiotics such as Azithromycin, however please note that the recommended treatment is currently the injection administered by your doctor or at the sexual health clinic.
-This is due to a resistant strain of the virus across certain areas of the UK.
+Gonorrhoea was typically cured with a course of antibiotics such as Azithromycin, however, please note that the recommended treatment is currently the injection administered by your doctor or at the sexual health clinic.
+This is due to a resistant strain of the bacteria across certain areas of the UK.
 If you think you may have gonorrhoea, find your nearest clinic at NHS resources online.

 Gonorrhoea is a contagious bacterial STI that is most common amongst men between the ages of 20 and 24, and women between the ages of 16 and 19.
 However, this sexually transmitted infection can affect anyone, regardless of age.
 It is transmitted via sexual contact with an infected individual, or by coming into contact with infected bodily fluids.